Who We Are

 Central Michigan University

 Dr. Ross became the 14th president of Central Michigan University on March 1, 2010.
 Dr. Ross' leadership of one of the nation's 100 largest public universities and the fourth largest in Michigan follows 24 years of higher education leadership and management guided by his strong belief in the transformative power of higher education.
 He is dedicated to student success and academic excellence with a commitment to transparency.
 His focus on student success is reflected in Dr. Ross' continued engagement in both traditional and nontraditional student teaching and learning.
-As a nationally recognized leader in higher education, Dr. Ross has presented seminars, workshops and lectures in the areas of higher education leadership, budget, finance and adminstration to a number of universities and national organizations including the Association of Public and Land-Grant Universities, the American Association of State Colleges and Universities, and the Summer Institute for Women in Higher Education at Bryn Mawr College.
+As a nationally recognized leader in higher education, Dr. Ross has presented seminars, workshops and lectures in the areas of higher education leadership, budget, finance and administration to a number of universities and national organizations including the Association of Public and Land-Grant Universities, the American Association of State Colleges and Universities, and the Summer Institute for Women in Higher Education at Bryn Mawr College.

 Chief Operating Officer